DOI-USGS/planetary-ard/content/tutorials/qgis_3d.md

  {{< figure src="/images/tutorials/qgis_3d/3d_visualization.png" alt="A PNG showing the final 3d visualization." title="The results of this tutorial, a 3D visualization in Valles Marineris composed of 83 Mars Reconnaissance Orbiter (MRO) Context Camera (CTX) Digital Terrain Models (DTMs)." >}}

-In this tutorial, we will:
+In this tutorial, will teach you how to:
 - searching for CTX DTMs using the [STAC API](https://stac.astrogeology.usgs.gov/api)
 - creating a [GDAL Virtual Format](https://gdal.org/drivers/raster/vrt.html) or VRT of a merge of the discovered DTMs
 - use the [QGIS hillshade tool](https://www.geodose.com/2020/02/how-to-make-beautiful-hillshading-map-qgis.html) to create a beautiful hillshade of the merged DTMs